Bruce Johnson

 Answers

 1 A. Falstaff, sorry, but you are wrong.
-Falstaff is a comic character possible originated by William Kemp, the first resident clown with Shakespeare’s acting troupe.
+Falstaff is a comic character possibly originated by William Kemp, the first resident clown with Shakespeare’s acting troupe.
 However, this comedy bit was originally performed by Mathurine, a female court jester.

 1 B. Mathurine, Rejoice, you are correct.
 Mathurine was a famous woman who performed as a court jester.
 She was a major influence upon comedy in France during the seventeenth century, and her legacy continued long after her death.
 To read more about the history of early female clowns go to Women